Cyann-UBC/Cyann/README.md

 ```

 ## Usage

 ### Deploy
-To start mongoDB on your local machine (default url: localhost:27017)
+Before you run the server, start the MongoDB process and run it in the background (default url: localhost:27017)
 ```
 $ mongod
 ```
-Open a new tab in your terminal & start the NodeJS server (default url: localhost:8080)
+Now open a new tab in your terminal & run the Node.js server (default url: localhost:8080)
 ```
 $ npm start
 ```

 ### Development
-To run your server & make it automatically reload on any file changes:
+Run your server & make automatically restart server on any file changes
 ```
 $ npm server-watch
 ```
-To make your test suite automatically rerun on any file changes:
+Make your test suite automatically rerun all test on any file changes
 ```
 $ npm test-watch
 ```

 ### Testing
-To run the entire test suite:
+Run the entire test suite
 ```
 $ npm test
 ```
-To generate the coverage report with [Istanbul](https://github.com/gotwarlost/istanbul), you can view the report in your browser by opening the **Cyann/coverage/lcov-report/index.html** file that's being generated:
+Generate test coverage report with [Istanbul](https://github.com/gotwarlost/istanbul)
 ```
 $ npm run coverage
 ```